Adanse: Defeat and subjugation to Denkyira

-Migrations after the fall

-Segments of the Asona moved from the Adanse heartland to establish Akropong, Abonse, and later Akyem Abuakwa.
-Adansi traditions remember Akyem founders carrying sacred institutions into the east.
-Lineages in Asante and Assin also claim Adanse origins, including Asona of Ejisu, founders from Kokoblante near Sodua, Assin groups from Nimiaso and Apagya, and others between the Pra and the Kusa range.
-The Agona, founders of Denkyira, once held lands from Asokwa to the Obuasi–Akrofuom corridor.
-Bretuo of Mampong and Kwahu trace origins to Ayaase and Ahensan, and the Oyoko royal clan to Abadwam and Edubiase.
-Western states such as Sehwi and Aowin absorbed refugee lineages.

 Integration into the Asante state

 After Asante defeated Denkyira at Feyiase in 1701, Adansi declared for Asante and became part of the state.
 Adanse lay within metropolitan Asante and hosted nkwansrafo highway police at the Kwisa post under central authority.
 In 1839 Thomas Birch Freeman was detained at Kwisa until permission arrived from Kumase, with the Adansehene coordinating with officers there.
 After the Katamanso war in 1826, Adansi opened peace contacts with the British due to safer passage to the coast.
 In 1831 the Asantehene rewarded negotiators, including the Fomenahene Kwante and Gyamera Kwabena, with regalia to constitute their own akyeame.
 In February 1872 Fritz Ramseyer recorded a Kumase council in which the Adansehene supported release of captives or, failing that, war against the British.

 Colonial encounters and the Treaty of Fomena

 In 1873 the Adansi chief Kobina Obeng sought independence from Asante, encouraged by proximity to British protection north of the Pra.
 British forces invaded Kumasi in 1873, deposed Kofi Karikari, and compelled negotiations.
 Mensa Bonsu restored control over most dependencies, with the exception of Kwahu.
 The Treaty of Fomena in February 1874 imposed a 50,000-ounce gold indemnity on Asante and renounced claims over several southern territories.
-Although Adansi had seceded, it fought with Kumasi in the 1900 War of the Golden Stool due to the stool’s religious significance.
+Although Adansi had seceded, it fought with Kumasi in the 1900 War of the Golden Stool due to the stool's religious significance.
 In 1933 the Adansehene of whom him and his people were described as "true Ashanti" wrote a letter to the British government swearing an "oath that he was certainly prepared to call and serve Nana Prempeh as Asantehene; indeed, he felt sorry that ignorant people should refer to such a great man as 'Kumasihene and not as Asantehene." and in the 31st of January 1935 they re-joined the re-established Asante Kingdom.